 Connecticut Dealer Purchase Guide

 Connecticut protects used-car buyers more than most states do.
 But the protection only works if you walk in ready to use it.
 The steps below get you a clean deal.
 Check that the lot is real.
 Check the car.
 Get your own mechanic to look it over.
 Sort out your money before you reach the finance office.
 Read everything before you sign.
 And make sure your loan is truly approved before you drive away.
 Each step is written in plain English here.
+Price strategy is its own game and has its own section: the out-the-door method and Connecticut’s negotiable conveyance fee are in the negotiation playbook below.
 Where a step rests on a specific Connecticut law, you can find the exact statute in the legal framework further down.

 Step 1.
 Confirm the dealer is licensed before you visit